18 Important Travel Tips for Super Seniors and Young Alike!

 11- Avoid major changes in temperature

 Challenge that air con to the best of your ability.
-Most transportation will have air-con and make sure you have those light puffy foldable jackets, a blanket, or something to keep warm so that you don’t freeze.
-Even some museums or places can have below zero temps when outside might be a scorch.
+Most transportation will have air conditioning, so make sure you have those light, puffy, foldable jackets, a blanket, or something to keep warm so that you don’t freeze.
+Even some museums or places can have below zero temperatures when outside might be scorching hot.
 The same goes for heated places, make sure you travel in clothing layers just like an onion!

 12- Take breaks

-Traveling 18 countries in two weeks? well, that is not always necessary.
-Cut the trip into sections and break, it will help you feel more energy and enjoy your experience.
-As a researcher learning about cultures myself, I can attest to the fact that the longer you stay in a place the more you learn about the host country (yes, variables do matter).
-So take your time and think about socializing during those breaks! what a culture learning experience that might bring!
+Traveling to 10 countries in two weeks?
+Well, that is not always necessary.
+Cut the trip into sections and take breaks.
+It will help you feel more energized and enjoy your experience.
+As a researcher learning about cultures myself, I can attest to the fact that the longer you stay in a place, the more you learn about the host country (yes, variables do matter).
+So take your time and think about socializing during those breaks!
+What a cultural learning experience that might bring!

 My dad traveled throughout his 80’s he just took breaks! miss him